akalonjifelix/CSC3380_Term_Project/README.md

 # CSC3380_Term_Project
-Java code for an applet to merge your schedule with specific sports teams schedules
+Java code for an application to merge your schedule with specific sports teams schedules